hello-robot/hello-robot.github.io/docs/repos_overview.md

 We welcome code contributions from the community to improve this documentation or the software stack.
 To report an issue or contribute to a Stretch repo, please visit the repo's Github page and either file an issue or fork the repository of interest and raise a PR.

 ## License
-This documentation is only to be used for an authentic Stretch RE1 or RE2 robot produced and sold by Hello Robot Inc.
+This documentation is only to be used for an authentic Stretch robot produced and sold by Hello Robot Inc.

 All Hello Robot documentation and related materials are released under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0) license.

 ------
 <div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
-The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>
+The Stretch robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>